 Art in the Parks: UNIQLO Park Expressions Grant

-Installations will be presented in the following parks:
+This year's art installations are presented in the following parks:

 - Bronx: Joyce Kilmer Park and Virginia Park

 - Brooklyn: Fort Greene Park and Herbert Von King Park

 - Manhattan: Seward Park and Thomas Jefferson Park

 - Queens: Flushing Meadows Corona Park and Rufus King Park

 - Staten Island: Faber Park and Tappen Park

 NYC Parks’ Art in the Parks program has consistently fostered the creation and installation of temporary public art in parks throughout the five boroughs.
 Since 1967, NYC Parks has collaborated with artists and arts organizations to produce over one thousand public artworks in New York City parks.
 For more information about the program, please visit our Arts in the Parks page.